Click Here for Our Recommended Antivirus for Your Device

 Fault vs Failure

-In simple words, fault resembles something that can be termed as a mistake or error.
+Simply put, fault resembles something that can be termed a mistake or error.
 Fault can be done on purpose or without purpose, that depends upon the situation.

 The fault is considered to be a noun term.
 Its causes can be said to be carelessness or ignorance.

-On the other hand, in simple words, failure resembles something that is the negative outcome of some serious efforts that are made for a particular thing or situation.
+On the other hand, in simple words, failure resembles something that is the negative outcome of serious efforts made for a particular thing or situation.

 Failure causes when someone hopes for success but ends up with nothing in return.
 Failure is also considered to be a noun term.